 The information you provide when you contact our support team is processed for analytics purposes (such as to obtain aggregate statistics on the number of Android complaints), but they are not combined with any personal data.
 We do not do any targeted advertising or any profiling.

 Right to Access, Rectification, Erasure, Portability, and right to lodge a complaint: Through the Service, you can directly access, edit, delete or export personal data processed by the Company in your use of the Service.

 If your account has been suspended for a breach of our terms and conditions, and you would like to exercise the rights related to your personal data, you can make a request to our support team.

-Visiting our website: We may employ a local installation of Matomo, an open source analytics tool, or an externally hosted analytics solution like Google Analytics.
+Visiting our website: We may employ a local installation of Matomo, an open source analytics tool.
 We only use analytics software to collect aggregated non-identifying information, such as: title of the page being viewed, screen resolution, outlinks, referrers, and page and website speed.
 This data cannot be used to personally identify users or visitors as we do not log IP addresses and connect them to specific user accounts.

 Why we use analytics software: We use analytics software to help us deliver a higher quality of service.
 For instance, looking in aggregate at the geographic distribution of the Service's users allows us to understand which countries have the most need for the Service and allocate development resources towards providing the best service in those countries.
-Viewing longer term trends in the number of visitors from different countries also allows us to identify quickly which countries have started to block ProtonVPN and take measures to counteract those blocks.
-Finally, analytics also helps with our outreach and growth initiatives, which are efforts to help ProtonVPN reach and protect the largest number of people possible.
+Viewing longer term trends in the number of visitors from different countries also allows us to identify quickly which countries have started to block the Service and take measures to counteract those blocks.

 None of the software on our apps will ever access or track any location-based information from your device at any time.